What is Northern Sky Theater?

 What is the history of Northern Sky?
 How long has it been around?

-The name was changed to Northern Sky Theater to reflect the broader scope of the company.
+In 2015, the name was changed to Northern Sky Theater to reflect the broader scope of the company.
 Northern Sky continues to provide heartwarming original musicals to delight folks of every age to tens of thousands each summer and fall.
 See Our Story & Production History

-Is Northern Sky a professional theatre company?
+Is Northern Sky a professional theater company?

 Where do Northern Sky Theater performances take place?